 The Laboratory's environmental aspects have not drastically changed over the past several years, and with the integration of the EMS into the Laboratory's ISMS, there are mechanisms in place to detect new environmental aspects and impacts.
-The Laboratory has an Environmental Management System Steering Committee that consists of researchers, safety personnel, facilities personnel, and transportation and procurement personnel.
+The Laboratory has an Environmental Management System Steering Committee (EMSSC) that consists of researchers, safety personnel, facilities personnel, and transportation and procurement personnel.
 This committee is tasked with recommending targets and objectives to the Laboratory's Executive Council.
 These recommendations help meet DOE sustainability goals and other Laboratory EMS goals.
-The Laboratory achieved a 2019 goal of hosting a seminar to recognize Earth Day by bringing in a representative from Iowa State University's recycling department to raise awareness of ISU recycling practices.
+EMSSC recommendations, prior to the COVID-19 pandemic, were to reduce water usage and travel/commuting to promote the reduction of scope 3 greenhouse gases.
+These goals were achieved, primarily due to the limited onsite work staff.
 The committee has identified longer-term goals that remain ongoing initiatives, such as the objectives reported within the Site Sustainability Plan.